Cirius1792/samle-cd/README.md

 # Pre-Commit Example for Maven Project
 One of the most common causes of a pipeline failure is a Unit Test failure during the build stage.
-Noting strange, it happens, but it can be quite annoying for other colleagues if they just checked out the code while the build is broken.
+Nothing strange, it happens, but it can be quite annoying for other colleagues if they just checked out the code while the build is broken.

 It is always a good practice to be sure that the code builds and passes the Unit Tests before check-in, but hurry, tiredness or just forgetfulness can happen.